xichro/sp-dev-docs/docs/spfx/web-parts/basics/integrate-with-property-pane.md

 * Toggle
 * Custom

-The field types are available as modules in **sp-client-platform**.
+The field types are available as modules in **sp-webpart-base**.
 They require an import before you can use them in your code:

 ```ts
 import {